| How to Use Concordances

 shall do and teach them, the same shall be called great in the kingdom

 of heaven."—Matthew 5:17-19 [italics mine].
+According to

 modern antinomian (anti-law) theory, Christ said that He was about to